 Ref.
 Question Policy Principles L1 Are the sample inspection flat entrance door or doors in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
-Answe r Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
+Answe r Finding/Observation Answer Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire door survey.
 Where defects were readily observable from the common area side of the flat entrance doors, or where residents allowed access, any deficiencies will be commented upon.
 The assessor has compared the flat entrance doors against the recommendations contained within the current revision of the Home Office Guide to assess suitability.
-The resident in flat 50 allowed access.
-There were no labels or plugs present on the flat entrance door denoting its fire resistance certification.
-It was identified as a timber fire door with a thin inner and outer coating to allow cleaning to take place.
-The assessor considered that the door was a self-closing notional FD30S fire door and is suitable for continued use.
-No other issues were observed with any other flat entrance doors when viewed from the common area sides.
+The resident in flat 3A allowed access and no issues were identified.
+There was a label present on the flat entrance door sampled and the flat entrance door was considered to be a modern certificated self-closing FD30S fire door.
+No other issues were observed with flat 3 entrance door when surveyed from the common area side, it was visually identical to flat 3A entrance door.